mathewalex806/Network/README.md

-# Network
+# Tweetly
-The social network project is a web application designed to provide users with a platform for social interaction, content sharing, and connection with other users.
+Tweetly is a web application designed to provide users with a platform for social interaction, content sharing, and connection with other users.
 It is built using a combination of Python, JavaScript, HTML, and CSS.

 Key Features: